neurobagel/dev-docs/docs/process/How we work.md

 you keep the changes focused on a single problem and that you provide clear context to help with the review.

+Here are some examples of good context to provide:

+- Anything to pay attention to
+(e.g., edge case, something not implemented, new dependency introduction for custom solution)
+- Related issues
+- If PR includes fixes for multiple issues, structure them somehow in the description for review
+  - Try to avoid comining multiple issues in a single PR
+- Make sure that issue has much context as possible e.g., with comments, updating description during implementation

 ### FAQ: How should I ...

 **While working on an issue, I found a bug. where should it go**?